 Invite Me to Talk:

-I can talk on a number of different topics including:
+I can talk on any of my books, alone or in combination.
+I can also talk on a number of different topics including:

-2 A Hundred Books that Reveal the Passions and the Humor of Jacqueline Kennedy Onassis
+2 A Hundred Books that Reveal the Personality of Jacqueline Kennedy Onassis

 I'm happy to organize a talk and discussion at whatever length you need wherever you'd like.
 I've appeared at bookstores, club lunches, libraries, museums, churches, retirement centers, and academic seminars.
 I've called in via Skype to visit book groups.
 Don't hesitate to send me a line here if you'd like to discuss a possible engagement.
 Click here to discuss an event with me.

-I talked about the publishing career at Jacqueline Onassis at the Boston Athenaeum.
+I talked about the publishing career of Jacqueline Onassis at the Boston Athenaeum.
 How do the books she chose to publish reflect on who she was?